-The TeleMetrum battery can be charged by plugging it into the corresponding socket of the TeleMetrum and then using the USB A to mini B cable to plug the TeleMetrum into your computer's USB socket.
-The TeleMetrum circuitry will charge the battery whenever it is plugged in, because the TeleMetrum's on-off switch does NOT control the charging circuitry.
+For TeleMetrum and TeleMega, the battery can be charged by plugging it into the corresponding socket of the device and then using the USB cable to plug the flight computer into your computer's USB socket.
+The on-board circuitry will charge the battery whenever it is plugged in, because the on-off switch does NOT control the charging circuitry.

-When the GPS chip is initially searching for satellites, TeleMetrum will consume more current than it can pull from the USB port, so the battery must be attached in order to get satellite lock.
+On TeleMetrum v1 boards, when the GPS chip is initially searching for satellites, TeleMetrum will consume more current than it pulls from the USB port, so the battery must be attached in order to get satellite lock.
 Once GPS is locked, the current consumption goes back down enough to enable charging while running.
 So it's a good idea to fully charge the battery as your first item of business so there is no issue getting and maintaining satellite lock.
 The yellow charge indicator led will go out when the battery is nearly full and the charger goes to trickle charge.
 It can take several hours to fully recharge a deeply discharged battery.